 Mark Healy (13:31):

-So the words “private equity,” especially together, get a bad rap or have a bad rap, I should say.
-Now when you talk about growth capital versus private equity, is that just branding?
+The words “private equity,” especially together, have a bad rap.
+When you talk about growth capital versus private equity, is that just branding?

 Kyle Ryland (13:46):

 Not at all.
 Actually, it’s quite differentiated in several ways.
 As I mentioned before, we’re what we call a “growth-first investor.”